renie/functional-series/README.md

 })
 ```

-Now it is done and tested, lets import it on `main.js`:
+Now it is done and tested, let's import it on `main.js`:
 ```
 import { log } from './utils'